linode/docs/docs/networking/dns/use-dig-to-perform-manual-dns-queries.md

     ;; WHEN: Tue Aug 24 14: 2010
     ;; MSG SIZE  rcvd: 57

-There are a number of aspects of the DNS query that we can see from this output.
-The query returns a successful result of `NOERROR` and `dig` is able to retrieve an "A Record" for the name `example.com`, which resolves to the IP address `107.92.2.7`. `dig` concludes with a number of data points regarding the query itself including the DNS resolver used (`192.168.1.1`), the amount of time required to complete the query, and the size of the query response.
+The query returns a successful result of `NOERROR` and `dig` is able to retrieve an *A record* for the name `example.com`, which resolves to the IP address `107.92.2.7`. `dig` includes  a number of data points regarding the query itself including the DNS resolver used (`192.168.1.1`), the amount of time required to complete the query, and the size of the query response.

 To query for a different kind of DNS record, both of the following commands will produce the same output: